ska-telescope/developer.skatelescope.org/src/getting-started/devenv-setup/pycharm/docker-compose-configuration.rst

 .. image:: docker-compose-debug-panel.png
     :align: center
+    :alt: PyCharm Debug panel, showing output saying that it is "Connected to pydev debugger".

 Returning to the interactive session, run the unit tests that exercise the live Tango device.
 For the tango-example project, these tests are found in the file *test_2_test_server_using_client.py*.